AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2024-04-01-KAPA-bead-clean-up-protocol-for-removal-of-primer-dimers-from-PCR-product.md

 PCR-grade water, depending on the downstream application.
 Here, we will use an alkaline elution buffer (10 mM Tris-HCl). *We chose 25uL as the elution volume because it was the original sample input volume.
 We will test this protocol and revise if necessary.*

-16. Incubate the plate/tube(s) at room temperature for 2 min to elute the DNA off the beads.
+16. Incubate the plate/tube(s) at room temperature for 8 min to elute the DNA off the beads.
 The elution time may be extended up to 10 min if necessary to improve DNA recovery.

 17. Place the plate/tube(s) on a magnet to capture the beads.
 Incubate until the liquid is clear

 18. Transfer the clear supernatant to a new plate/ tube(s).
 Proceed with your downstream application, or store DNA at -20°C.

+19. Run a QC gel to confirm clean up was successful.